jimb245/2PiWireGuardVPN/InstallFromRaspbianBase.md

 This ensures that packets from wlan0 or eth0 that are intended for an address on the server's local network will be routed into the tunnel even if the client Pi's public network has conflicting addresses.

+Note that in this setup only packets from the devices connected to the Pi are routed into the VPN tunnel.
+Any packets created locally on the Pi will be routed to the local network and beyond.
+This is not a problem if the Pi desktop is only used to get connected to the public wifi.
+An alternative setup is possible in which the tunnel is the defautl route for all packets, however in that case WireGuard must be started manually each time after connecting to public wifi.

 ## 5.6 Bring up WireGuard